-It is important for a fire department to ensure proper staffing levels are maintained to perform the necessary duties associated with incident mitigation.
+A fire department needs to ensure proper staffing levels are maintained to perform the necessary duties associated with incident mitigation.
 By taking into consideration the operations, critical tasking, and effective response force needed to perform those duties, departments can create a plan of action for most incident scenes.
 NBFRD has reviewed such critical tasks and evaluated the effectiveness of its deployment levels.
 Safety is the most important factor considered and takes the highest priority.
 Secondly, the number of personnel necessary to complete each task, and the proper time to perform the task effectively is taken into consideration.
-Critical Tasking for a fire will be based upon the risk level.
+Critical Tasking for a fire will be based on the risk level.